Preston, Lancashire: Retail

 Preston is also home to the historic Covered Market and Fishmarket.
-In 2016 these sites were redeveloped, and the old covered market now contains the new Market Hall and the Outdoor and Secondhand Markets, and the old fish market now contains the Box Market, a unique shopping space consisting of upgraded shipping containers.
-Market vendors sell fresh and local quality meat, fish, fruit, vegetables, and dairy products, other hot and cold food to eat in or take away, as well as brewed ales and artisan coffee.
-The markets are open Monday–Saturday, and on Tuesdays a car boot sale operates from the Outdoor Market.
+In 2016, these sites were redeveloped, and the old covered market now contains the new Market Hall and the Outdoor and Secondhand Markets, and the old fish market now contains the Box Market, a unique shopping space consisting of upgraded shipping containers.
+Vendors sell fresh food and drinks.
+Markets are open Monday–Saturday and a car boot sale operates from the outdoor market on Tuesdays.

 Also in the city centre is the Miller Arcade, a specialist shopping centre in a listed building (which formerly included a Victorian Turkish baths), is situated off Fishergate near the Harris Museum.

 The first KFC outlet in the UK was opened on Fishergate in 1965.
 The Flag Market is the home of fast food provider Spud Bros.
 They are based at the Hot Potato Tram which has been serving up baked potatoes and parched peas to Preston visitors since 1955.

 A number of large retail shopping centres can be found in Preston's suburbs and surrounding towns, including: